nijel/odorik/docs/command.rst

     With ``--generate-config`` it generates config file entries for line and phone number aliases, see :ref:`files`.

+.. option:: summary [DATE PERIOD]

+    Prints summary information for all lines in current account.

+    See :ref:`interval` for information how to specify date period.

 .. _interval:

 Specifying date period